immcantation/alakazam/docs/vignettes/AminoAcids-Vignette.md

 # Amino acid property analysis

-The `alakazam` package includes a set of function to analyze the physicochemical properties of Ig and TCR amino acid sequences.
-Of particular interest is the analysis of CDR3 properties, which this vignette will demonstate.
-However, the same process can be applied to other regions simply by altering the sequence data column used.
+The `alakazam` package includes a set of functions to analyze the physicochemical properties of Ig and TCR amino acid sequences.
+Of particular interest is the analysis of CDR3 properties, which this vignette will demonstrate.
+The same process can be applied to other regions simply by altering the sequence data column used.

     Wu YC, et al. High-throughput immunoglobulin repertoire analysis distinguishes